Irish Wish

-Irish Wish is an upcoming American fantasy romantic comedy film directed by Janeen Damian from a screenplay by Kirsten Hansen.
-The film stars Lindsay Lohan and marks her second consecutive project with Netflix and the Damians.
-Brad Krevoy and Michael Damian serve as producers on the film, which was officially announced in September 2022 and began production in Ireland that same month.
-It is scheduled to be released in 2024 by Netflix.
+Irish Wish is a 2024 American fantasy romantic comedy film directed by Janeen Damian and written by Kirsten Hansen.
+The film stars Lindsay Lohan and marked her second consecutive project with Netflix, Damian and Damian's husband Michael Damian, who served as a producer on the film alongside Brad Krevoy.
+Ed Speleers, Alexander Vlahos, Ayesha Curry, Elizabeth Tan, and Jane Seymour also appear in supporting roles.